All-Star Futures Game: Format

 Rosters are selected by a joint committee consisting of people from Major League Baseball, MLB.com, and Baseball America magazine.
-All 30 MLB organizations are represented, with up to two players from any organisation and 25 players per team.
+All 30 MLB organizations are represented, with up to two players from any organization and 25 players per team.
 One team is made up of prospects from American League organizations and the other of National League prospects.
 From 1999 to 2018, teams were divided into U.S. and World teams based on place of birth.
 Any player selected to the All-Star Futures Game but promoted to the majors prior to the game is replaced.

 Players born in Puerto Rico were part of the World team despite being U.S. citizens by birth, because that territory has its own national baseball federation and national team.

 The game is played by the same rules listed in the Official Baseball Rules published by Major League Baseball.
 Exceptions are game duration and the handling of tie games.
 From 2008 through 2018, games lasted 9 innings.
 From 1999 to 2007 and since 2019, games last seven innings.
 Through 2018, up to two extra innings were available to settle a tie after playing all regulation innings.
 In 2019 and since 2021, one extra inning may be played, with each half-inning starting with a runner at second base, the last player put out.
 The home team wins if they take the lead in the 7th or 8th inning; the visitors win if they hang on in either inning; the game is over if it is tied after eight.